What does a Production Leader do?

 - Minimum of 5 years of experience in a production leadership role within a manufacturing environment.

-- Proven track record of managing and improving production processes.
+- Proven track record of managing and leading production teams effectively.

 Is becoming a Production Leader a good career path?

 A Production Leader plays a key role in manufacturing and production environments.
 This role involves overseeing the production process, ensuring efficiency, and maintaining quality standards.
-The job requires a blend of technical knowledge, leadership skills, and problem-solving abilities.
-A Production Leader works closely with team members to meet production targets and improve operational processes.
+The job requires strong leadership skills and a deep understanding of production processes.
+A Production Leader works with teams to meet production goals and solve any issues that may arise.

 - Pros: